Skip to main content

 Ultimately, it is up to the hotel operator or manager to create a customised hotel sales strategy that will drive the most room sales at their own individual property, but here are 13 of the best hotel room sales strategies to consider:

-1. Hotel group sales strategy
+1. Group hotel sales strategy

 This strategy may require an overhaul of your normal marketing and sales approach.
 The idea is to sell rooms and meeting spaces to corporate groups; it’s important you can offer a deal for both.